rahosbach/beautiful-jekyll/_posts/2019-09-20-TexasHoldem.md

 I created the simulator using [Python 3](https://www.python.org/) in a [Jupyter notebook](https://jupyter.org/).
 The code for the simulator only relies on Python's standard libraries (specifically, `collections`, `itertools`, `operator`, and `random`).
 In addition, I did make use of Python's `multiprocessing` library and the [joblib](https://joblib.readthedocs.io/) library to achieve faster run times using parallel processing.
 Finally, to analyze and plot the final results I relied on [Pandas](https://pandas.pydata.org/) and [Seaborn](https://seaborn.pydata.org/), respectively.

 In order to estimate the win percentages for sets of hole cards (as well as eventual winning five-card hands), I used the [Monte Carlo method](https://en.wikipedia.org/wiki/Monte_Carlo_method).
-Specifically, I simulated 20,000 hands each for 2-11 players (_i.e._, 20,000 hands for two players, 20,000 hands for three players, etc.).
+Specifically, I simulated 50,000 hands each for 2-11 players (_i.e._, 50,000 hands for two players, 50,000 hands for three players, etc.).

 ### Results
-Using parallelization, running 20,000 hands for each of 2-11 players took about 38 minutes to complete on my laptop (a basic, four-core machine).
-While I would have liked to have simulated more hands, I only have so much patience ;-).
+Using parallelization, running 50,000 hands for each of 2-11 players took about 22 minutes to complete on my laptop (a basic, four-core machine).

 The heatmap below allows an easy comparison of the win+draw percentage as a function of a player's hole cards and the total number of players in the hand.
 (A draw is when two or more players have final five-card hands that are equivalent; these players would split the pot.)
 In this case, I aggregated hole cards into a small collection of categories that I wanted to compare: pairs, suited connectors (_i.e._, two cards of the same suit that are only one rank away from each other, like 9-10 of spades), suited (_i.e._, two cards of the same suit that are not connected), connectors (_i.e._, two cards that are only one rank away from each other, not suited), and A-through-4 high cards (_i.e._, hands that are not suited and are not connected).
 (Note that a 3-high card is technically a connected hand: 3-2.)
 This results in a reasonable number of categories to compare, as opposed to trying to compare [all possible combinations](https://www.tightpoker.com/poker_hands.html) of hole cards.